cypherstack/stack_wallet/docs/building.md

 The following instructions are for building and running on a Linux host.
 Alternatively, see the [Mac](#mac-host) and/or [Windows](#windows-host) section.
 This entire section (except for the Android Studio section) needs to be completed in WSL if building on a Windows host.

 ### Flutter
-Install Flutter 3.19 beta (3.19.0-0.1.pre) by following these instructions: https://docs.flutter.dev/get-started/install/linux/desktop?tab=download#install-the-flutter-sdk.
-You can also clone https://github.com/flutter/flutter, check out the `3.19.0-0.1.pre` tag, and add its `flutter/bin` folder to your PATH.
+Install Flutter 3.19.6 by following these instructions: https://docs.flutter.dev/get-started/install/linux/desktop?tab=download#install-the-flutter-sdk.
+You can also clone https://github.com/flutter/flutter, check out the `3.19.6` tag, and add its `flutter/bin` folder to your PATH.
 Run `flutter doctor` in a terminal to confirm its installation.

 ### Android Studio
 Install Android Studio.
 Follow instructions here [https://developer.android.com/studio/install#linux](https://developer.android.com/studio/install#linux) or install via snap: